VerachadW/Kreference/README.md

 #Kreference
 Preference as Properties for Kotlin Android.

+##Installation
+Add this line to your ```build.gradle```

+    compile "com.github.verachadw:kreference:0.3.0"

+##Features
+- One line Preference item declaration
+- Null-Safety
+- Allow default value for preference item
+- Support traditional style to get/set preference item.
+This is useful when ```Context``` is not available at class initialization
+- Support Non-Primitive type e.g. ```Date```

 ##Overview
 When you want to get/set a String in SharedPreference in Android.
 You need this bunch of code
 ```kotlin